 So the question becomes: how does one find the IP address once it’s been plugged in?
-We recommend installing the Bonjour browser which will discover all of the IP addresses of all devices connected to your network.
-For windows, there’s just no other way around this at the moment, new devices on the local network must be identified using non-standard windows software.
+We recommend installing the Bonjour browser (Method 1) which will discover all of the IP addresses of all devices connected to your network but you can also use the command-line (Method 2).

 How to find the IP of your Raspberry Shake using Bonjour:

 In the example above, the IP iis 192.168.0.102 (ignore ”:9”).
 So you can now open a browser (we recommend Chrome) and navigate to the Raspberry Shake configuration website as: http://192.168.0.102:5000

 iTunes comes with Bonjour by default.
 Somehow raspberryshake.local:5000 works when you have iTunes installed but not just Bonjour.
 So iTunes is doing something internally with DNS local discovery.

 Some routers do not retain the previously assigned IP when the Raspberry Shake is power-cycled.
 So, if your unit is power-cycled, the local IP may change, which will require you to re-identify the IP.

 Open a terminal (cmd)